stacy125/monarch-lab/README.md

 ## Requirements

-Before you begin, take some time to familiarize yourself with the starter code.
+Before you begin, take some time to familiarize yourself with the data provided.
-Look through the routes and controllers to find out what data this application will display, and at which path.
-Examine the models carefully, paying close attention to the properties in each schema.
 Once you have done this,fulfill the requirements below.

-**Hint:** You will not need to make any adjustments to the `index.js` file, routes, controllers, models, raw data or `db/connection.js` files.
-You will only be working in the files located in the `db/seed` directory.
+**Hint:** You will not need to make any adjustments to the raw data or `db/connection.js` files.
+You will only be working with your `models` and the files located in the `db/seed` directory.

+1. Create a `Monarch` model that includes the following properties and their appropriate data types: `name`, `house`, `start`, `end`, `endReason` and `kingdom`.

+1. Create a `Kingdom` model that includes the following properties and their appropriate data types: `title` and `extract`.

-1. In `00--seed-collections.js`, map throught the monarch raw data (from the JSON) to create a new array of objects that only includes the properties needed in the Monarch model in the Express application.
+1. In `00--seed-collections.js`, map throught the monarch raw data (from the JSON) to create a new array of objects that only includes the properties needed in the Monarch model.

-   **Hint:** We don't want to change the model itself.
-The `"kingdom"` property is not an ObjectId so it is ok to exclude it in this step.

 1. In the same file, follow a similar process to map through the kingdom raw data to create a new array of objects that only includes the necessary